History of Málaga: Restoration of Bourbon rule

 The rise of dissident workers' organisations and the increase of labor conflict with the oligarchy reflected social tensions at the end of the century.
 The origins of the socialist unions in Málaga date to a workers' athenaeum founded in 1884 by Rafael Salinas Sánchez, known popularly as the "apostle" of socialism.
 Sánchez was born on 21 June 1850 to a working-class family in the El Perchel barrio.
 His childhood family life was marked by the typical hardships of the working classes of the 19th century.
 As a young man he became an active member of the workers' unions, notably the International Association of Workers, and was forced into exile in 1874 for two years in Cuba during the Restoration.
 In 1884 he founded, with Antonio Valenzuela, the Agrupación Socialista de Málaga.
 That the socialist cause was taking hold in the provincial capital was evidenced by the more than 2,000 attendees at a rally in 1890 at the Café El Turco.

-While running as a candidate for Parliament in 1891, Salinas organised local chapters in eastern Andalucia of the Unión General de Trabajadores (UGT), or General Union of Workers, which held its Third National Congress in Málaga in 1892.
+While running as a candidate for Parliament in 1891, Salinas organised local chapters in eastern Andalusia of the Unión General de Trabajadores (UGT), or General Union of Workers, which held its Third National Congress in Málaga in 1892.
 They produced plans to assuage the working conditions of workers in the Larios' textile factory, but Salinas was jailed for his support of the workers and harassed by the authorities.
 The Partido Socialista Obrero Español (PSOE), or Spanish Socialist Workers' Party, and the UGT were repressed throughout the province in the following years, which saw frequent clashes between workers and employers.